The five basic S`s of Training and Performance:

 8. (p)Sychology – Mental Fitness

 - Mental fitness concepts and strategies can be introduced to athletes at an early age.
 Initially, this involves instilling foundational principles of positive attitude, positive focus, and imagination, while emphasizing effort and fun.
-As athletes progress through the seven stages of Long-Term Athlete Development, mental skills and strategies are introduced and developed to help athletes handle the increasing pressures and demands of competitive sport.
+As athletes progress through the seven stages of Long-Term Development, mental skills and strategies are introduced and developed to help athletes handle the increasing pressures and demands of competitive sport.
 The acquisition of mental fitness is a dynamic process that fluctuates depending on

 - the time and effort put towards developing the mental skills and attributes, and